Assisted Reproductive Technology Glossary

 Assisted hatching:

 An in-vitro fertilisation micromanipulation in which a small opening is made in the zona pellucida of an embryo to help the blastocyst emerge prior to implantation.
-(AIHW Assisted conception Australia and New Zealand 1999 and 2000, definition)
+(Australian Institute of Health and Welfare (AIHW) Assisted Conception Australia and New Zealand 1999 and 2000, definitions)

 Blastocyst: